-Drew’s Open Campus Task Force, made up of members of senior leadership and the campus community, was born of the group that worked diligently to bring the University into Drew Virtual Time (DVT) last spring.
+Drew’s Open Campus Task Force, made up of members of senior leadership and the campus community, was born of the group that worked diligently to bring the University into Drew Virtual Time (DVT) in spring 2020.
 Current members include:

 Kristin Bruno-Bates, Assistant Director, Conferences and Events

-Stuart Dezenhall, Associate Director of News & Social Media
+Stuart Dezenhall, Director of Strategic Communications & Content

 Fredrick Fuest, Trustee Representative

 Ryan Hinrichs, Dean, College of Liberal Arts and the Caspersen School of Graduate Studies

 Sandra Jamieson, Professor, English